-The lifeboats were lowered, and the crew manually pulled bodies on board.
+Mackay-Bennett‘s lifeboats were lowered, and the crew manually pulled bodies out of the water.

-It quickly became apparent that there weren’t enough supplies onboard.
+It quickly became apparent that there weren’t enough supplies on board.
 Canadian law, however, dictated that no bodies could enter port without first being embalmed.
 The vessel’s crew had a difficult decision to make.
 They decided that only first and second-class victims would be embalmed.
 Third-class passengers would be buried at sea.
-Of those who were embalmed, only those in first-class were given a coffin; second-class was wrapped in canvas.
+Of those who were embalmed, only those in first-class were given a coffin; second-class victims were wrapped in canvas.

 Other ships were dispatched with additional embalming supplies, canvas and clergy.